KamilSJaron/kamilsjaron.github.io/_posts/2018-02-01-data-on-request.md

 Yes, I guess you now see where it goes...

 I made a [cron job](https://en.wikipedia.org/wiki/Cron) that scans my files and send me notification if anything is going to be erased[^2].
-But at beginning of this year we have an big software update including upgrade of operating system, during which they (again silently) erased all cron jobs running on our front-end.
+But at beginning of this year we had an big software update including upgrade of operating system, during which they (again silently) erased all cron jobs running on our front-end.
 I figured out today, because I found that I am missing some reads, but it was too late.
 Sadly I was not missing just some reads, but virtually all my data.
 The only files that have survived are those I collected / created this year,